AvolitesLtd/TitanManual/docs/running-the-show/set-list-window.md

 ![Set List Window](/docs/images/Set-List-Window.png)

 A set list is made up of tracks.
 When a track is added it automatically links to the current page.
-Pressing the \[⏵\] button next to the track will automatically select the correct playback page (except on Pearl Expert, because the rollers cannot be moved automatically).
+Pressing the Play button \[>\] to the left of the track name will automatically select the correct playback page (except on Pearl Expert, because the rollers cannot be moved automatically).